 In his update to upper echelons theory, Hambrick (2007) decried the persistent "black box problem" regarding the lack of understanding of the proximal sociocognitive mechanisms by which executives make strategic decisions.
-We open up this black box by incorporating construal level theory as a way to unpack the role of cognitive processing in executive decision-making.
+We open this black box by incorporating construallevel theory as a way to unpack the role of cognitive processing in executive decision making.
 Construal level is particularly relevant because it influences what information people pay attention to, how they interpret it, and how it informs their decisions and actions (Trope & Liberman, 2010).
-Our work contributes unique insights to the upper echelons and construal level literatures by developing two crucial constructs-construal shifts and construal flexibility-and to acquisitions research by providing a framework by which executives can effectively manage the acquisition process.
-We believe that scholars from each of these literatures can leverage our theory to help them uncover and address questions and problems in these research streams.
+Our work contributes unique insights to the upper echelons literature and construal-level literature by developing two crucial constructs-construal shifts and construal flexibility-as well as to acquisitions research by providing a framework by which executives can effectively manage the acquisition process.
+We believe that scholars from each of these areas can leverage our theory to help them uncover and address questions and problems in these research streams.